 The Bistro Menil is a welcome addition to the 30 acre Houston art campus.
-That campus includes the Menil Collection, Rothko Chapel, Byzantine Fresco Chapel, the Cy Twombly Pavilion, and the Dan Flavin Installation.
+Comprising that campus are the Menil Collection, Rothko Chapel, Byzantine Fresco Chapel, the Cy Twombly Pavilion, and the Dan Flavin Installation.
 The Menil Drawing Institute is the latest addition to this beautifully conceived campus.
-All of these buildings are open to the public, and admission is free.
+These buildings are open to the public, and admission is free.

-This modern bistro is in a bungalow house adjacent to the Menil Collection.
+This modern eatery is in a bungalow house adjacent to the Menil Collection.
 It is open to match the days when the museum is open to the public.
-From Wednesdays to Sundays, one can take advantage of lunch, afternoon tea, happy hours, and dinner.
+One can take advantage of lunch, afternoon tea, happy hours, and dinner from Wednesdays to Sundays.
 Brunch is also offered from Friday to Sunday from 10 AM to 3 PM.
 Check the Bistro Menil website for hours, special events, wine tastings, and the like.
 The address is 1513 W Alabama St., Houston, Texas 77006.

 Interior Spaces and Decor

-Large windows, along with modern lighting, make this restaurant a bright light-filled space.
+This restaurant is a splendid space that has large windows and modern lighting.
 Fresh flowers adorn each table.
 The wood ceiling offsets the tabletops while the molded white chairs counterbalance the white walls.

 The stark white of the walls allows three-dimensional art to pop!
 Some people have described this modeled art as resembling clouds.
-The way it emerges from the walls it reminds me more of the growth of mushrooms or even clustering of flowers.
-Suffice it to say; it is eye-catching!
+The way it emerges from the walls reminds me more of the growth of mushrooms or even the clustering of flowers.
+Suffice it to say it is eye-catching!

 On the left side of the entrance and bar is a smaller dining space with access to the patio area.
-It is quite lovely!
-It is also less noisy according to reports that I have read when this bistro is full of patrons.
+It is lovely!
+It provides a more quiet environment when the restaurant is full of patrons.

 Houston Restaurant Weeks

-The first time my husband and I dined at Bistro Menil was during the 2017 Houston Restaurants Weeks. $3 of our $20 lunch price was donated to the Houston Food Bank.
-That is an excellent time to get out there and try new restaurants or even return to tried and true ones of which one is already familiar.
+The first time my husband and I dined at Bistro Menil was during the 2017 Houston Restaurants Weeks. $3 of our $20 lunch price was a donation to the Houston Food Bank.
+That is an excellent time to try new restaurants or even return to tried and true ones with which one is already familiar.
 Other ones we tried and liked this year were Lucille’s, Bistecca Italian Steakhouse, and Ciao Bello Restaurant.

-The Houston Food Bank helps to feed 800,000 people according to their site and covers individuals and families living in Harris, Galveston, and Montgomery counties.
+The Houston Food Bank helps feed 800,000 individuals and families living in Harris, Galveston, and Montgomery counties.
 Distribution is through some 600 food pantries and charities serving others.
-In the next years, we will certainly plan to visit more of these restaurants, of which 289 participated this year.

 Food Selections on Our First Visit